 A 39% Dividend Yield From Coca-Cola?

 It seems impossible.
-If you or I were to buy the shares today, we’d earn a of just 1.3%.
+If you or I were to buy the shares today, we’d earn a yield of just 1.3%.

 But Buffett first added the shares to Berkshire Hathaway’s (NYSE: BRK-B) portfolio back in 1988.
 Despite being a mature business even back then, the stock has earned roughly 1,800% on Berkshire’s original investment.
-Meanwhile, Berkshire’s yield on cost (the amount of dividends earned as a percentage of the original investment) is 39% per year thanks to Coke’s steady growth.
+Meanwhile, Berkshire’s yield on cost (the amount of dividends earned as a percentage of the original investment) is 39% per year thanks to Coke’s steady dividend growth.

 What’s behind this?
 After all, Coke had been around for more than a century before Buffett invested.
 How is it that some companies can continue to grow — and raise dividends — seemingly forever?